cieslarmichal/faker-cxx/README.md

 The library is heavily inspired by [Faker.js](https://github.com/faker-js/faker).

-Dependencies: GTest for building library tests (can be disabled by setting CMake flag BUILD_FAKER_TESTS=OFF)
+Dependencies: GTest for building library tests (can be disabled by setting CMake flag BUILD_TESTS=OFF)

 ## 🎯 Goal